The Disaster Response Module (DRM) is an add-on to our standard Connect product and is available for purchase to all Connect clients.

-"Click here to respond to disaster needs" banner - If a hub has an active disaster-response initiative, the hub and any of its portals will automatically display the red "Click here to respond to disaster needs" banner on their site landing pages.
+"Click here to respond to disaster needs" banner - If a hub has an active DRI, the hub and any of its portals will automatically display the red "Click here to respond to disaster needs" banner on their site landing pages.
 Any volunteer who clicks the banner will be able to see and respond to the needs, unless the needs are private or qualification requirements prevent some volunteers from viewing or responding to the need.

 Note: If a hub need has qualifications attached to it, it will not be displayed on the portal.

 Banner - A portal user viewing a hub need within a hub DRI will be able to see the DRI's banner and description, just as they appear on the hub.

 Custom questions uestions - If the hub site manager has added custom questions to a DRI, the portal user responding to the DRI need will be able to respond to those question on the need-response form.

 Searching/Filtering - A portal user will be able to see all hub DRIs in their search/filter dropdown on the needs page.

 Other data - When a portal volunteer responds to a hub need with a hub DRI, the DRI data is recorded.
 This means that, when an admin views need responses, the DRI will be specified as applicable in that data.

 The portal site manager has limited ability to edit data related to a DRI.